zorlack/meatspace-designs/TurntableFrictionDrive/README.md

 <image alt="Parts Fitup" src="images/parts-fitup.jpg" width=400 />

 Chapin and Bangs in Bridgeport, CT made the steel parts.
-They were made out of A36 steel, plasma cut delivered dry.
+They were made out of A36 steel, plasma cut, delivered dry.
 The cost was $810 with delivery.

 <image alt="Initial Welds" src="images/initial-welds.jpg" width=400 />